abilandz/PH8124/Lecture_5/Lecture_5.md

 Quite remarkably, even such a trivial command has some interesting and nontrivial use cases.

-**Example:** How to empty the already existing file, keeping all file permissions intact?
+**Example 3:** How to empty the already existing file, keeping all file permissions intact?

 ```bash
 : > someFile